AliyunContainerService/pouch/docs/user/config_file.md

 # Introducing

-Daemon config file is a entry for user to set flags for PouchContainer daemon.
-PouchContainer support two ways for users to pass flags to daemon, one is run PouchContainer daemon directly with flags specified, like: `pouchd -c /var/run/containerd.sock`, the other one is using daemon config file, and of course, you can use them simultaneously.
+Daemon config file is a entry for user to set flags for pouchd.
+PouchContainer support two ways for users to pass flags to daemon, one is run pouchd directly with flags specified, like: `pouchd -c /var/run/containerd.sock`, the other one is using daemon config file, and of course, you can use them simultaneously.

 ## Support daemon flags

-We list some flags PouchContainer daemon supports, for the detail flags explanations, you can find in [pouchd flags](https://github.com/alibaba/pouch/blob/master/docs/commandline/pouch.md).
+We list some flags pouchd supports, for the detail flags explanations, you can find in [pouchd flags](https://github.com/alibaba/pouch/blob/master/docs/commandline/pouch.md).

 | Flag                  | Description                             |